Guardians of the Universe: Modern history

 The Guardians were almost wiped out in the events of Emerald Twilight, the only survivor being Ganthet.
 They sacrificed themselves to create one final power ring, a power ring perhaps more powerful than all others before it.
 Oa was itself destroyed in a battle between Parallax and Kyle Rayner, but rebuilt in the events of "Legacy" as the final wish of Hal Jordan's former power ring.
 The Guardians have since been restored when Kyle Rayner, as Ion, recharged the Central Power Battery.
 Rayner lost his power and role as Ion but this sacrifice released all the Guardian's life forces from the dormancy in his ring.
 The Immortals first appeared as children but aged quickly and many seem to have returned to the identities they had before they created Kyle Rayner's power ring.
 Unlike before, however, the Guardians are male and female, rather than just male.
 While Kyle had made them children in order for them to grow up and become less cold than their predecessors, this had not worked.
 Instead, the Guardians were as cold and manipulative as they were before the Emerald Twilight, with the exception of Ganthet and Sayd.
 Also, one of them, Lianna, seemed to have reverted to the original Maltusian appearance in the process.
 Many of the Guardians revived by Kyle Rayner seemed to have disappeared, as only a handful now appear in the current Green Lantern issues, while dozens were revived by Kyle Rayner.
 Female Guardians appear in flashbacks to Hal Jordan's rookie days as a Green Lantern.
 Whether this is an oversight or a result of the events of Infinite Crisis has not been explained.
 With their revival, they began to rebuild the Green Lantern Corps using veterans to train the new ring-bearers.
 Alongside this experiment, the Guardians refortified Oa by creating a planet-wide armor and defensive system to prevent successful attacks against them.
 The Sinestro Corps War forces them to rewrite the Book of Oa and to add ten new laws.
 To date, four of the ten have been revealed.
 They also expelled Ganthet and Sayd from their rank, because of the discovery that they were in a romantic relationship with each other.
-Another reason for their expulsion was their quotation from the forbidden chapter of the Book of Oa, which has Abin Sur's discovery of the prophecy The Blackest Night.
+Another reason for their expulsion was their quotation from the forbidden chapter of the Book of Oa, which has Abin Sur's discovery of the prophecy of Blackest Night.